Several manufacturers create powerful audio speakers that stream digital music.

-- Then you turn it on
+- Then turn it on

-- You do the wavy-wavy-hand-dancey
+- Do the wavy-wavy-hand-dancey

 - Done.
 You can start playing music.

 While the PLAY:3 and PLAY:5 flawlessly blend with your home decor, they still look a bit odd.
-The main reason why I have this strange feeling about them is due to them not having the traditional Sonos look.
+The main reason why I have this strange feeling about them is due to their not having the traditional Sonos look.

 On the speaker itself, you’ll find a volume rocker, play/pause button and an Ethernet socket.
-If you’re interested how the speaker looks like, take a look at the picture dropped below:

-The chart above shows the difference between these two and the superiority of the PLAY:3 speaker is visible.
+The chart above shows the difference between these two, and the superiority of the PLAY:3 speaker is visible.
 While there’s also a significant difference regarding capabilities and sound, we should note that the PLAY:1 and PLAY:3 are for different purposes.